Works by Henry Moore at Sotheby's

 Henry Moore Biography

-Born in into a Yorkshire coal-mining family on 30 July 1898, Moore started training as a schoolteacher, until he was called to serve in World War I and was injured.
+Born into a Yorkshire coal-mining family on July 30, 1898, Moore started training as a schoolteacher, until he was called to serve in World War I and was injured.
 Thanks to a rehabilitation grant in September 1919, he studied drawing and sculpture at the Leeds School of Art, from which he obtained a scholarship to study sculpture at the Royal College of Art in London.
 There, he spent time at the British Museum, discovering the power and beauty of Egyptian, Etruscan, pre-Columbian and African sculpture.
-Reacting against the European sculptural tradition, Moore moved away from the human figure to experiment with abstract shapes that made use of organic and natural forms – he studied bones, pebbles and shells to understand what he called “nature’s principles of form and rhythm.”
+Reacting against the European sculptural tradition, Moore moved away from the human figure to experiment with abstract shapes that made use of organic and natural forms – he studied bones, pebbles, and shells to understand what he called “nature’s principles of form and rhythm.”

 Read Less